yulrizka/yulrizka.github.com/content/cv/_index.md

     }, 1000);
 </script>

-I have More than 11 years of experience with software development.
-I involved in the design, architect, and implement high throughput systems serving traffic for one of the top popular sites in the Netherlands.
+I have more than 11 years of experience in software development.
+I involved in designing, architect, and implementing high throughput systems serving traffic for one of the top popular sites in the Netherlands.

+As part of a team, my potential contributions would be to collaborate with the team and business to rapidly iterate on a design and implementation of new functionalities as well as maintaining, improving, and scaling the current system.

 Main skill set
 **Programming Languages**: Golang, ruby, python, java